 John S. Black is General Counsel of the National Federation of State High School Associations.
 He joined staff in 1998 after serving for some years as outside counsel.
 He has extensive experience in the areas of sports law, business law and alternative dispute resolution.
 In addition to his work at the NFHS, he is an adjunct professor at the UMKC (University of Missouri-Kansas City) Law School, where he teaches Amateur Sports Law, and he periodically conducts commercial arbitrations for the American Arbitration Association.

 Ryan was first certified as a soccer official in late February of 2016 and started working rec games at the field five minutes from his house.
 He was initially reluctant to center games because of doubt and concerns about parents, but was assured he had what it takes to do it.
-Soon, Ryan was centering U16-U19 select games and running the lines for the men’s league and even college club games at Easter Washington University.
+Soon, Ryan was centering U16-U19 select games and running the lines for the men’s league and even college club games at Eastern Washington University.
 Refereeing has opened doors to many opportunities in his life and put him in contact with people that he would not have otherwise met.

 Cindy has been officiating youth sports for more than 30 years, mostly volleyball with some experience in basketball and football.
 She has served as the Washington Officials Association representative for Seattle, WA for many years, including as Executive Board President.
 Cindy has been inducted into the WOA and WIAA Halls of Fame.
 Cindy has a master’s degree in Organization and Management with 20+ years of designing, developing, and conducting training in the private and public sector.
 Mother of two amazing daughters.